johndongus/lazy-rpi-bluetooth-passthrough/README.md

 Very lazy implementation of mouse interception using a raspberryPI with a bluetooth module.

 This is a **slightly** modified version of: [https://thanhle.me/emulate-bluetooth-mouse-with-raspberry-pi/](https://thanhle.me/emulate-bluetooth-mouse-with-raspberry-pi/)
+Please refer to the article above for more indepth instructions

 ###
 **Installation (RPI):**